Victoria State Office

 Passports, document legalisations (apostille and authentications) and Certificates of No Impediment to Marriage for Victoria are provided through the Melbourne Passport Office at Level 2, Collins Square, 747 Collins Street, Docklands.

-The Victoria State Office works with a broad range of stakeholders across Victoria to advance Australia's international interests.
-Our partners include business and industry groups, state and local government, universities, NGOs, arts, cultural and sports organisations, community groups and the Consular Corps.
+The Victoria State Office is part of DFAT’s domestic network and works with a broad range of stakeholders across Victoria to advance Australia's international interests.
+Our partners include business and industry groups, state and local government, universities, NGOs, arts, cultural and sports organisations, community groups and the Victorian Consular Corps.

 Location of DFAT Victoria State Office